Germany's Christian churches in meltdown | DW | 30.03.2021

 Faith in the church was destroyed.
 A church that no longer spoke the language of ordinary people.

-Few observers believe that any of those who have left will ever reconsider and come back.
+Few observers believe that any of the people who have left will reconsider and come back.
 "Those who give up their link with the church will, in all likelihood, lose their faith in general," says Detlef Pollack, a prominent specialist in the sociology of religion.

-Like any other global business determined to defend its brand, church headquarters in Rome has for years kept a close and critical eye on the German branch and its push for reform.
-Germany: for the Vatican the country that, 500 years ago, gave the world the Reformation (which, still today, brings together many different churches around the world with up to 400 million worshippers.)
-Germany: for Rome that's the troublemakers.
+Like any other global business determined to defend its brand, the Vatican has for years kept a close and critical eye on the German branch of the Catholic Church and its push for reform.
+The country is still considered a troublemaker for the Vatican — five centuries after the Reformation.

-Now, once again, it is Eastertime.
-And many churches will be close to empty.
+Many churches will be close to empty this Ester.
 In the past 12 months, one question has repeatedly been asked: How could God allow such suffering and the loss of so many lives in the pandemic?
 But many of the priests and pastors who address that very question will be doing so via livestream transmission, and not in front of a real congregation.

-Faith and religion, says Detlef Pollack are nurtured in the mutual solidarity of a shared community.
-And many people in Germany fear that the two main Christian churches will stand for something very different after the pandemic than they did before.
+Faith and religion are nurtured in the mutual solidarity of a shared community, Pollack said.
+And many people in Germany fear that the two official Christian churches will stand for something very different after the pandemic than they did before.

 This article has been translated from German.